alekhgupta1441/CCPP/README.md

-# C_and_C++_Notes
+# CCPP

-* All contributions related to basic data structures and algorithms are welcomed.
-* Other interesting coding problems with solutions can be committed too.
+* Get up and start optimising things.
 * Do give a star if you contribute.